 According to most customs, the person leading the Seder washes their hands ritually, as if to eat bread, but without the blessing normally recited with hand-washing.
 If you’re at a communal Seder or don’t have a set “leader”, everyone can wash their hands.

 You will need: small portions of vegetables, salt water

-This is one of two occasions at Seder night where “dipping” happens: a small portion of vegetable is dipped into salt water and eaten, both to symbolise the spring and the tears of our ancestors.
-It’s customary to use parsley sprigs, cooked potato, or carrots and radishes.
-However, any food that usually gets the blessing over food from the ground qualifies, so if you particularly enjoy salty strawberries….
+This is one of two occasions at Seder night where “dipping” happens: a small portion of vegetable is dipped into salt water and eaten, to symbolize spring as well as the tears of our ancestors.
+It’s customary to use parsley sprigs, cooked potato, celery, or carrots and radishes.
+However, any vegetable is fine.

 What it means: breaking the middle matzah

 You will need: three whole matzahs, matzah plate and cover, afikoman bag or cover